cau-se/theodolite/docs/actions.md

 ## Action Commands
 Theodolite allows to execute commands on running pods (similar to the `kubectl exec -it <pod-name> -- <command>` command).
 This commands can be run either before (via so called `beforeActions`) or after (via so called `afterActions`) an experiment is executed.

+Theodolite checks if all required pods are available for the specified actions (i.e. the pods must either be defined as infrastructure or already deployed in the cluster).
+If not all pods/resources are available, the benchmark will not be set as `Ready`.
+Consequently, an action cannot be executed on a pod that is defined as an SUT or loadGen resource.

 ### Example

 ```yaml